omicsNLP/Auto-CORPus/README.md

     PMC1_tables.json (contains table 1 & 2 and any tables described within the main text) /subdir
         PMC1_tables.json (contains tables 3 & 4 only)

+There will also be a log file produced in the base auto-CORPus directory providing details of the day/time AC was ran, the arguments used and information about which files were successfully/unsuccessfully processed with a relevant error message.

 **Getting started:**

 Clone the repo, e.g.: